diyahir/lightning-evm-bridge-dapp/README.md

 ## Getting Started

-**Disclaimer: this is using real lightning network sats because it is just easier and more stable to do so.
+**Disclaimer: this is using REAL lightning network sats because it is just easier and more stable to do so.
 Do not put more than you are willing to lose.**

 #### Lightning Setup